Tinder/Nodes/RxSwift.md

 # Using RxSwift with Nodes

-Using [RxSwift](https://github.com/ReactiveX/RxSwift) with Nodes requires the following custom configuration and setup.
+While Nodes works out-of-the-box with [Combine](https://developer.apple.com/documentation/combine), using [RxSwift](https://github.com/ReactiveX/RxSwift) with Nodes requires the following custom configuration and setup.

-## Configure the Nodes Xcode Templates Generator
+## Configure the Xcode Template Generator

 Specify a path to a custom config file by providing the `--config` option when executing `nodes-xcode-templates-gen`.